Planning

 If you don’t wish to visit Paris, check the list of French International Airports; perhaps you can find flights to an airport closer to your final destination.

-Lately, we have been using Omio to book our flights.
+Lately, I have been using Omio to book my flights.
 Omio is very easy to use and has different filters – time, number of scales, departure time – so the research and booking process is straightforward.

 Train Tickets to France

-To book train rides in France, we recommend Omio.
+To book train rides in France, I recommend Omio.
 The website is straightforward to use, it is in English, and they propose interesting promotions from time to time.

 So there’s the Omio team and the Trainline team, but you should always find the same ticket prices.